nicolargo/glances/docs/aoa/cloud.rst

 CLOUD
 =====

-This plugin diplays information about the cloud provider if your host is running on OpenStack.
+This plugin displays information about the cloud provider if your host is running on OpenStack.

 The plugin use the standard OpenStack `metadata`_ service to retrieve the information.